Swim England

 The Children Act 1989 and 2004 and the Government Document “Working Together to Safeguard Children 2018” are clear that safeguarding children is the responsibility of everyone.
 These documents detail your responsibility and you should read them carefully, ensuring you fully understand your duty and responsibilities to safeguard children in your care.

-Your organisation should designate an adult (which could be you) to have lead responsibility for safeguarding children in your care.
+Your organisation should designate an adult to have lead responsibility for safeguarding children and adults in your care.
 That person will act as a source of support, advice and expertise on matters of child safeguarding.
 That person should:

 • Be suitably trained.